Fortyseven/ircawp/README.md

 # ircawp

-An easy to setup Llama.cpp-based IRC bot with easily extensible functionality.
+An easy to setup Llama.cpp-based IRC bot with easily extensible plugin functionality.

 ## Why "ircawp"? (or "I want a the golden goose now!")